 At Stonehill she teaches courses on the Bible and the religion, history and culture of the Ancient Near East and Greece.
 In addition, she offers a popular course on the Virgin Mary.

-Prof. Leith has taught a number of Learning Communities with Prof. Allyson Sheckler of the Fine Arts department, including the Travel LC, “Pagans and Christians,” which visits sites in Italy such as Pompeii, the Roman Catacombs, and other places relating to early Christianity, Judaism, pagan Roman religion.
+Prof. Leith has taught a number of Learning Communities with Prof. Allyson Sheckler of the Visual & Performing Arts Department, including the Travel LC, “Pagans and Christians,” which visits sites in Italy such as Pompeii, the Roman Catacombs, and other places relating to early Christianity, Judaism, pagan Roman religion.
 She also teaches Biblical Hebrew.

 - B.A., Harvard/Radcliffe College